 Was that Astrid?

-Hiccup instantly scrambled to turn around.
+Hiccup instantly scrambled to his feet.
 He carefully pulled himself up to look over the table.
-The Hall was looking worst by the second.
+The Hall was looking worse by the second.
 Food was flying every which way, colliding into faces of food covered Vikings, like Astrid for example.

 And Hiccup really couldn't stand for that.